What is the “any” keyword in Swift?

 }

-I’m sure we all have code like this, and in fact, we might even consider this best practice.
+I’m sure we all have code like this, and in fact, we might even consider this best practice because we're not depending on concrete types which makes our code easier to test and maintain.

 Sadly, this code uses an existential by having a property that has Networking